 A mini metal saw like this one is the perfect tool for cutting through pipes and other metal rods up to a 1-1/2” in diameter.
 The best thing about using a designated portable saw like this vs. using a handsaw (or torch) is that it ensures a clean cut every time.
 You don’t have to worry about deformed edges or bad angles.
 Remember to wear gloves and safety glasses to avoid injury.

-To learn more about a variety of portable saws available as part of our professional construction tools collection, view some of our portable saws today.
+To learn more about a variety of portable saws available as part of our professional construction tools collection, view some of BN Products portable saws today.